OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

 ### State of the art

 The idea here is that we efficiently collect and share information about knowledge representation in the various systems.
 NOT to present the systems in general.
-Therefore we will only ask presenters to structure their (half-hour) presentation accoring to [this survey](survey-generic.md).
+Therefore we will only ask presenters to structure their (half-hour) presentation according to [this survey](survey-generic.md).

 - Knowledge representation in FindStat (Viviane)
 - Knowledge representation in LMFDB (Paul)